Skip to main content (Press Enter)

 The ADC is a direct supervision facility with a rated capacity of 202 beds for males and females.
 The ADC will house detainees for other federal, state, and county agencies when space is available.

 The ADC offers educational, recreational, and religious programming for detainees.
 The maximum-security facility opened in 1993 with 100 beds and has since expanded to 202 beds.
-The WRF opened in 2003 and houses detainees that have work release privileges, are sentenced to service, and have minimum security detainees.
+The WRF opened in 2003 and houses detainees with work release privileges, are sentenced to service, and have minimum security detainees.

-In addition to staff, there are community volunteers who provide education, counseling, library, and religious services.
-Food service, vending, detainee phones, and health care are contracted services.
-A mental health team manages detainees that present challenges due to illness.
+In addition to staff, community volunteers provide education, counseling, library, and religious services.
+Foodservice, vending, detainee phones, and health care are contracted services.
+A mental health team manages detainees who present challenges due to illness.
 Rochester Public Schools provides teachers for Adult Basic Education and GED classes.

 What is Direct Supervision?